Create a

 The average process is failing as an engagement and retention method.
 Given that the length of time estimated for workers to get fully up to speed is as little as eight (8) months, and up to 12 months or higher, new hire employee turnover before that time represents an extremely poor return on investment in recruitment, initiation, and training efforts and expenditures.

-New hire turnover is a consistent issue across industries and companies of all sizes.
+New-hire turnover is a persistent issue across industries and companies of all sizes.
 Research points to numbers like 20% of new hires quitting in the first 45 days, 21% in the first 3 months, 33% in the first six (6) months, 35% in the first 12 months of service, and as high as 50% in the first 18 months of employment.

 Benefits of creating a great onboarding experience

-Better onboarding helps new employees adjust to their jobs by clarifying their purpose and intended value, establishing better networks and relationships in ways that increase employee satisfaction, and clarifying expectations and objectives to improve productivity and performance.
+Better onboarding helps new employees adjust to their jobs by clarifying their purpose and intended value, building stronger networks and relationships to increase employee satisfaction, and clarifying expectations and objectives to improve productivity and performance.
 Other documented benefits include:

 Supports early employee retention

-Organizations with a good onboarding process improve their new hire retention by 82%.
+Organizations with a strong onboarding process improve new-hire retention by 82%.
 It supports retention by helping new hires with an increased sense of “I fit in here” and “I can excel in this role.”
 Gallup found that 70% of employees with “exceptional” onboarding experiences report loving their jobs and are 2.6 times more likely to be satisfied with their workplace and, thus, much more likely to stay with their current organization.
 Similarly, another study reported that 69% of employees with great onboarding experiences stated they were likelier to stay with the company for another three (3) years or more.

 Increases time to productivity or competency